joergkrause/nyaf/docs/md/docs/lib/router.md

 > **Pro Tip!** Import the router definition and use additional fields to create a menu directly from router configuration.

-If you have some sort of CSS framework running, that provides support for menu navigation by classes, just add the class for the currently active element to the `n-link` attribute like this:
+If you have some sort of CSS framework running that provides support for menu navigation by classes, just add the class for the currently active element to the `n-link` attribute like this:

 ~~~html
 <a href="#/" n-link="active">Home</a>